 Within ESG, the social criteria are based on how a company treats its employees, customers, vendors, and the attention it pays to the local and wider communities it is based in.

 Within ESG, governance criteria are measured according to the distribution of decision-making processes across company stakeholders.
 The governance criteria relate to company accounting methods, tax audits, its shareholder rights, the salaries of its top-level executives, as well as the controls it places on these internal policies.
-Government regulations set the foundation for these criteria however, it is ESG providers who evaluate a company’s adherence to the regulations set by a particular government.
+Government regulations set the foundation for these criteria, but it is ESG providers who evaluate a company’s adherence to the regulations set by a particular government.